Rays vs. Rockies Player Props Betting Odds

 Diaz Stats

-- Diaz will look for his sixth straight game with a hit in this contest.
-During his last five outings he is batting .440 with a double, a walk and two RBI.
+- Diaz will look for his seventh straight game with a hit in this contest.
+In his last 10 games he is batting .422 with four doubles, four walks and eight RBI.

 Diaz Recent Games